gabrielmaz291/COM3524-team8/README.md

 ```bash
 initial_grid[1, 49] = 9
 ```
-This puts a burning cell near the incinerator
+This puts a burning cell near the incinerator to start the wildfire spread towards town.

 ### 4. Running Wind Scenarios